Composition and Formulation

 The lubricant industry is undergoing structural changes driven by both technological and regulatory developments:

-- EV Shift: Markets such as North America and Europe are witnessing a gradual decline in demand for passenger car motor oils due to the rise of electric vehicles.
+• EV shift: Markets mostly in Europe and South Asia are seeing a gradual decline in demand for passenger car motor oils due to the rise of electric vehicles.

 *According to Lubes’n’Greases reporting.